OXID-eSales/developer_documentation/development/modules_components_themes/module/certification/software_quality.rst

 Blocks
 """"""

 Use block definitions in the templates.

 This is not an obligation.

 The naming convention for new blocks is:
 ``[module_id]_[blockname]``.

-In the templates, use blocks like that:
+In the templates, use blocks like the following:

 .. code:: php

     [{block name="thevendor_themodule_theblock"}][{/block}]

-All blocks information should be stored into :file:`views/blocks` directory:
+Store all blocks information in the :file:`views/blocks` directory.

 For example, if a block is intended for a certain file of a theme, like :file:`Application/views/[theme name]/tpl/page/details/details.tpl`, inside the module directory, the block file should be located in :file:`views/blocks/module_id_blockname.tpl`.

 When adding contents for blocks in the admin interface, blocks should be located in paths like :file:`views/blocks/admin/module_id_blockname.tpl`.

-Blocks should be used whenever the shop's functionality is extended to the frontend side and a requested function or method would not be available as long as the module is disabled.
+Use blocks whenever the shop's functionality is extended to the frontend side and a requested function or method would not be available as long as the module is disabled.

 Using blocks allows you to move function calls into small snippet files for the frontend that are only included when the modules is set active.
 Therefore, using blocks can be considered a quality feature of a module.

 Including .js files
 """""""""""""""""""

-In order to include Javascript files in frontend, use:
+To include Javascript files in the frontend, use:

 .. code:: php